om-priya/Digital-Clock/README.md

 # Digital-Clock
-This is my first repo and today i'm feel awesome.
+This is my first repo and today i'm feeling awesome.